 Airport Taxis: Taxis are available at the airport.
 If the taxi is not metered, be sure to agree on a fare before departing.
-Fares to the city start at around PKR 400.

 Facilities: Facilities at the airport include duty-free shops, various lounges, snack bars and restaurants, prayer areas, banks, ATMs, currency exchange services, and smoking rooms.

 Parking: Car parking is available at the airport, at Rs.
 70 for the first three hours, or Rs.
 390 for 24 hours.

 Location: The airport is situated about nine miles (15km) from the city centre.

 Time: Local time is GMT +5